Saturday June 26, 2021

 However, the results of a blood test are limited because they still may not be able to discern actual impairment on tasks like driving, reaction time, or sustained attention.

-Some research has shown that two hours after consumption, the level of THC tends to drop an average of 5 ng/mL, so by the time a test makes its way to you, impairment may have changed.
+It is generally accepted that two hours after consumption, the level of THC tends to drop an average of 5 ng/mL, so by the time a test makes its way to you, impairment may have changed.

-How to Pass a Marijuana Blood Test
+Stop Consuming before a Marijuana Blood Test

 Will marijuana blood tests become more prominent as legalization advances?
 Share your thoughts in the comments!